muxup/muxup-site/pages/2024q2/notes-from-the-carbon-panel-session-at-eurollvm.md

 session on the [Carbon programming language](https://github.com/carbon-language/carbon-lang).
 It was recorded and of course we all know automated transcription can be stunningly accurate these days, yet I still took fairly extensive notes throughout.
-It's a topic I'm interested in and I suppose I often take notes (or near transcriptions) as I find it helps me process.
+I often take notes (or near transcriptions) as I find it helps me process.
 I'm not sure whether I'm adding any value by writing this up, or just contributing entropy but here it goes.
 You should of course assume factual mistakes or odd comments are errors in my transcription or interpretation, and if you keep an eye on the [LLVM YouTube channel](https://www.youtube.com/@LLVMPROJ/videos) you should find the session recording uploaded there in the coming months.